mgawan/mhm2_staging/README.md

 ## Running

-A typical command line to run (e.g. on 10 nodes each with 24 processors) from the root source directory is:
+A typical command line to run (e.g. on 10 nodes each with 24 processors) is:

-`upcxx-run -shared-heap 5% -n 240 -- ./build/mhmxx --cores-per-node 24 -r <READS.fastq> -i <insert_size_avg:insert_size_stddev> -k 21,33,55,77,99 -s 99,33`
+`mhmxx.py -r <READS.fastq> -i <insert_size_avg:insert_size_stddev> -k 21,33,55,77,99 -s 99,33`

-This will run the application in the current directory.
-We suggest that you create a separate output directory and run from there.
+This will create a new output directory that contains the results.

-Run with `-h` to see options.
+Run with `-h` to see the various options.

 ## Cori notes: